gitorious/ce-installer/README.md

 ### How do I change the hostname?

+Gitorious doesn't care about the hostname of the machine as reported by `hostname` command.
+However, it's very important to access your Gitorious instance with the same host name as set in Gitorious configuration file (for authentication cookies to work correctly).

-Edit `/var/www/gitorious/app/config/gitorious.yml` file, change `host` setting, then restart the app with:
+If you want to change the host name by which you access Gitorious edit `/var/www/gitorious/app/config/gitorious.yml` file, change `host` setting, then restart the app with:

     sudo gitoriousctl restart gitorious-web